Posandu/tronic247/posts/how-to-add-buttons/index.md

 ---
-title: "How to add buttons"
+title: "Add a button in HTML"
 date: "2020-05-30"
 categories: ["html-tutorials"]
 ---